jimhigson/oboe.js/writing/main_concat.md

 Functional programming tends to lend better to minification than OO-style because of untyped record objects (can have any keys).

+Lack of consistency in coding (don't write too much, leave to the conclusion)

+Final consideration of coding: packaging up each unit to export a minimal interface.
+* Why minimal interfaces are better for minification

 composition of several source files into a distributable binary-like text file
 -------------------------------------------------